Shooting A Fashion Editorial With Minimal Gear | Dani Diamond

 “I’m shooting super wide so the background is completely melted out, but I always nail the shots where the focus is on point with the face.”
 The answer to nailing the focus every time?
 “Just buy Sony!” he laughs, before giving us an eyeful of his Sony A1 and Sigma 85mm.

-Shooting the Sony Alpha 1 on continuous autofocus gave Dani yet another effortless way to create editorial-worthy fashion photography with minimal gear and minimal stress.
-The Sony A1 tracked Yuliya’s movements with precision as she turned full circles and walked away from the camera.
+Shooting the Sony Alpha 1 on continuous autofocus gives Dani yet another effortless way to create editorial-worthy fashion photography with minimal gear and minimal stress.
+The Sony A1 is able to track Yuliya’s movements with precision as she turns full circles and walks away from the camera.

-While Yuliya changed for an upcoming editorial look, model Esmeralda joined Dani for the second look wearing a nude-toned dress and a long, flowy, multi-patterned, kimono cardigan to add color and movement.
+While Yuliya changes for an upcoming editorial look, model Esmeralda joins Dani for the second look wearing a nude-toned dress and a long, flowy, multi-patterned, kimono cardigan to add color and movement.

-After taking a few shots with the 85mm on the cobblestone driveway, Dani switched to the 35mm lens in order to fully capture the movement of the colorful cardigan.
+After taking a few shots with the 85mm on the cobblestone driveway, Dani switches to the 35mm lens in order to fully capture the movement of the colorful cardigan.

 “I really like the overcoat/dress that we have going on here.
 I want a lot of movement.
 I wanna really capture that movement.
 We’re gonna get some where she’s throwing her [cardigan] out at me so we could just capture that motion.”

-With a big grin on his face, Dani revealed, “whenever I’m stuck, I ask the model what she thinks!
+With a big grin on his face, Dani reveals, “Whenever I’m stuck, I ask the model what she thinks!
 Esmeralda, you come up with the next idea for us.
 You get to choose a location.
 So look around, find something.”

 And find something she did.
 Pointing to a nearby lamp, Esmeralda and Dani set up for their next shot, grabbing several skillful images with Esmeralda seated at the base of the lamp.